-There are exclusions from the Contributions Caps, such as:
+There are exclusions from the Contributions caps, such as:

-- Certain rollovers - Proceeds from certain small business capital gains concessions, collectively capped at (lifetime) \$1,705,000 in 2023/24 financial year covering the: - Small business retirement exemption (\$500,000 lifetime maximum), and - Small business 15 year exemption proceeds - Proceeds from certain personal injury settlements - Taxable amount of certain overseas transfers, and - Downsizer contributions.
-However, your downsizer contribution will be included in your total super balance when it's re-calculated to include all your contributions at the end of the financial year. - You can only make downsizing contributions for the sale or disposal of one home, including the sale of a part interest in a home. - Downsizer contributions are not tax deductible and will be taken into account for determining eligibility for the age pension. - More information can be found at ato.gov.au.
+- Certain rollovers - Proceeds from certain small business capital gains concessions, collectively capped at (lifetime) \$1,780,000 in 2024/25 financial year covering the: - Small business retirement exemption (\$500,000 lifetime maximum), and - · Small business 15 year exemption proceeds. - Proceeds from certain personal injury settlements - Taxable amount of certain overseas transfers, and - Downsizer contributions.
+However, your downsizer contribution will be included in your total super balance when it's re-calculated to include all your contributions at the end of the financial year.
+Note: - You can only make downsizing contributions for the sale or disposal of one home, including the sale of a part interest in a home. - Downsizer contributions are not tax deductible and will be taken into account for determining eligibility for the age pension. - More information can be found at ato.gov.au.

-The Contributions Caps are:
+The Contribution caps are:

-Type of contribution Cap (i) for the 2023/24 financial year Special arrangement Concessional Contributions Cap \$27,500 pa (ii) Unused concessional cap carry forward: From 1 July 2019, members can make 'carry-forward' concessional super contributions if they have a total super balance of less than \$500,000 as at 30 June of the prior income year (iii).
+Type of contribution Cap (i) for the 2024/25 financial year Special arrangement Concessional contributions cap \$30,000 pa (ii) Unused concessional cap carry forward: From 1 July 2019, members can make 'carry-forward' concessional super contributions if they have a total super balance of less than \$500,000 as at 30 June of the prior income year (iii).
 Members can access their unused concessional contributions caps on a rolling basis for 5 years.
 Amounts carried forward that have not been used after 5 years will expire.
-Non-concessional Contributions Cap (i) \$110,000 ^(iv) pa If under age 75, you can bring forward up to 3 years of caps.
-That is, you can make non-concessional contributions of up to \$330,000 in one financial year.
+Non-concessional contributions cap (i) \$120,000 ^(iv) pa If under age 75, you can bring forward up to 3 years of caps.
+That is, you can make non-concessional contributions of up to \$360,000 in one financial year.
 However, you will not be able to make any further non-concessional contributions for the next 2 years.
-The bring forward amount that you can use depends on your super balance at 30 June of the prior income year (eg. 30 June 2023 for the 2023/24 income year).
+The bring forward amount that you can use depends on your super balance at 30 June of the prior income year (eg. 30 June 2024 for the 2024/25 income year).

-- (i) This cap is also used to limit the amount of contributions a super fund can accept in some circumstances. - (ii) Normally indexed annually in line with average weekly ordinary time earnings in increments of \$2,500 (rounded down). - (iii) Not indexed - (iv) This cap will be calculated as 4 times the standard \$27,500 Concessional Contributions Cap, provided your total super balance is less than the general transfer balance cap (\$1.9m for the 2023/24 financial year).
+- (i) This cap is also used to limit the amount of contributions a super fund can accept in some circumstances. - (ii) Normally indexed annually in line with average weekly ordinary time earnings in increments of \$2,500 (rounded down). - (iii) Not indexed - (iv) This cap will be calculated as 4 times the standard \$30,000 Concessional Contributions Cap, provided your total super balance is less than the general transfer balance cap (\$1.9m for the 2024/25 financial year).